 Reflux is caused by the stomach energy moving in the wrong direction.
 Acupuncture is very good at correcting this, especially in babies.

 Sciatica is often said to be caused by compression of the sciatic nerve at the level of the spine.
 In my experience, it is usually compression of the sciatic nerve by the piriformis muscle in the hip that causes the problem.
 If your pain feels like a knife in your buttock, aching down the back of the thigh and some nerve sensation (tingling, numbness) below the knee, it’s probably the piriformis that is the problem.
-A combination of stretching, massage and acupuncture is usually the most effective remedy for this situation and gives quick and long-lasting relief.
+A combination of stretching and acupuncture is usually the most effective remedy for this situation and gives quick and long-lasting relief.

 Tennis Elbow/Golfers’ Elbow

 These injuries are caused by inflammation of the tendon (tendonitis) that attaches the muscles to the bone in the inside or outside of the elbow.
 With all tendon problems, including these two elbow injuries, my approach is to relax the muscles, which takes the pressure off the tendon and will then usually heal within two or three days.
 Pain relief is generally felt straight away.